vladsolokha/full-stack-app-api/README.md

 run npm start
 ```

-If you get an error, it might be because there's no locally running PostGres database.
+If you get an error, it might be because there's no locally running Postgres database.

-Install PostGres with the following criteria according to the app.js file in the 'api' directory:
+Install Postgres with the following criteria according to the app.js file in the 'api' directory:
 ```
   user: 'postgres',
   host: 'localhost',